Springing Forward in 2017

 Cherimoyas should be kept at room temperature until ready to eat, and can be stored in the refrigerator for a few days after ripening.
-Cherimoyas are not a low calorie fruit, containing about 94 calories per 3 ½ ounce serving.
+Cherimoyas contain about 94 calories per 3 ½ ounce serving.
 They are also a source of vitamin B and fiber.

-South Africa is noted for these baby pineapples, also known as Queen Victoria, because they thrive in hot and humid climate.
-This sweet tart baby pineapple has a bold rich flavor.
-It has a clean, golden skin and brilliant yellow flesh color.
+South Africa is noted for these baby pineapples, also known as Queen Victoria, because they thrive in a hot and humid climate.
+Baby pineapples have a bold, sweet, rich flavor.
 South African baby pineapple flesh is entirely edible, including the core.
-Their size averages about 4.5 inches high and 3.5 inches in diameter, making one pineapple a perfect serving for 2.
+Their size averages about 4.5 inches high and 3.5 inches in diameter, making one pineapple a perfect serving.

-Baby pineapples are packed full of Vitamin C. They are low calorie with no fat.
-Baby pineapples are the perfect snack any time.
+Baby pineapples are packed with Vitamin C. They are low calorie with no fat.

 Passion Fruit originated in South America, most likely Brazil.
 Now, it is grown worldwide.
 The fruit comes from the passion flower, which is a beautiful tropical flower with a wonderful fragrance.
 Passion fruit is generally purple, but can also be golden, and has a jelly-like golden flesh, filled with soft, edible seeds.
 Passion fruit is round or egg-shaped, with a thick, hard shell that gets wrinkled as it ripens.
-Contrary to popular belief, Passion Fruit is named for the passion flower – this bloom is thought to symbolize various parts of the Passion of Christ (such as the crown of thorns and the nails of the crucifixion) – and not because of the passionate powers it was once believed to contain.
 Passion Fruit is generally eaten fresh, but may be cooked for use in sauces and fillings.
 Simply halve fruit and scoop the pulp and seeds with a spoon.

 Passion fruit can be purchased with smooth skin for later use, or with wrinkled, dimpled skin for immediate use.
 The more wrinkles, the better it will taste!
 Passion fruit can be frozen once the flesh is removed from the shell.
 It is best stored at room temperature.
 Passion fruit is very low- calorie, with about 18 calories per medium fruit and contains vitamins A and C.